ravidhu/html-data-scraper/README.md

 ### htmlDataScraper(urls, configurations, customBrowser)
 * `urls: string[]` An array of urls
 * `configurations?: CustomConfigurations` An [CustomConfigurations](#customconfigurations) object to configure everything.
-* `customBrowser?: Browser` An instance of Browser.
+* `customBrowser?: Browser` An instance of Browser created outside the library, this instance will also be given back in `browserInstance`.
 * **returns** `Promise<{results:PageResult[], browserInstance: Browser}>` Promise which resolves an array of [PageResult](#pageresult) objects and the Browser instance used during the process.

 This main function will distribute the scraping process regarding all minus one cpu cores number available